-Critical study of changes in human communicative patterns through the later adult years, with attention on intergenerational relationships and self-concept functions.
+Critical study of changes in human communicative patterns through the later adult years, with attention on intergenerational relationships and self-concept funcspring only Critical rhetorical study of significant speakers and speeches on social issues of the past and present.
+Prerequisite: COM 321 or instructor approval.
+General studies: HU.